Home > Roofing > Roofing Types & Materials

 Roof design can significantly impact interior space and attic ventilation, which are important factors for many homeowners.

 Hip roofs usually have less attic space than gable roofs because they slope.
-But this design can make a home more energy-efficient by reducing the amount of air that needs to be heated or cooled.
+However, design can make a home more energy-efficient because you don’t have to cool or heat additional space.
 Hip roofs can still accommodate enough ventilation through soffit vents and ridge vents, ensuring proper air circulation in the attic space.

 Maintenance and Longevity